top of page

 • Connecticut Specific Considerations/Resources

-Law Enforcement Officers, Firefighters, Dispatchers and EMS personnel, looking to develop, grow or sustain a peer support program in their agency are encouraged to select experienced officers who:
+Law Enforcement Officers, Firefighters, Corrections Officers, Dispatchers, EMS and other public safety personnel looking to develop, grow or sustain peer support program in their agency are encouraged to select experienced officers who:

 • Have earned reputations of being trustworthy and supportive from their peers